 - Know Your Rights (presented by the ACLU)

 - Crisis Intervention (presented by Alliance for Compassion and Tolerance)

 - What is the 2020 Census and why you should participate (presented by US Census Bureau)

 A dedicated team of volunteers cares for preschool children during the meetings, with fun, age-appropriate activities and crafts related to the American calendar.
 Meetings are currently translated into Arabic.
-An Afghan focused group is beginning in Fall 2019.
+An Afghan focused group has also started.